Bill Belichick Explains Why Patriots Haven’t Filled 90th Roster Spot

 FOXBORO, Mass. — The New England Patriots have had an open roster spot for over a week since releasing wide receiver Malcolm Mitchell.

-With perceived needs on the roster at wide receiver and linebacker and mounting injuries at running back, why haven’t the Patriots filled it yet?
+With perceived roster needs at wide receiver and linebacker along with mounting injuries at running back, why haven’t the Patriots filled it yet?
 Especially with players like wide receivers Dez Bryant and Jeremy Maclin, linebacker Navarro Bowman and running back Orleans Darkwa still on the open market.

 Curious ourselves, we asked head coach Bill Belichick.
 He said a relative lack of injuries in training camp has played a part.